-The enormous amount of stress each first-year student experiences this time of year can make anyone run and hide.
+The enormous stress each first-year student experiences this time of year can make anyone run and hide.
 If a child has ADHD, it can be even more overwhelming.
-This week I am sharing some tips on how ADHD Students Succeed in College.
+This week, I am sharing some tips on how ADHD Students Succeed in College.
 Follow along to learn how.
 These tips are not only for ADHD students; however, they can also help any freshman.

 Jump to: